Home Doh Ref

 • Recursive Expansion: Dependencies of dependencies are automatically resolved

-• Circular Detection: The algorithm identifies and prevents circular dependencies
+• Circular Detection: The system identifies and prevents circular dependencies

 • Conditional Loading: Environment-specific dependencies are conditionally included